olewsaa/amateur-radio/Winlink-Linux-amd64/Install-VARA-AMD64.md

 See the page about
 [One the move](https://github.com/olewsaa/amateur-radio/blob/main/on-the-move/README.md),
-I have the radio station omboard a boat so QTH changes from day to day.
+I have the radio station onboard a boat so QTH changes from day to day.